rcac-geo/workshop-qgis/episodes/coding.md

 ::::::::::::::::::::::::::::::::::::: objectives

 - Demonstrate how to use QGIS Python Console.
-- Demonstrate how to automate QGIS tasks with Python coding and using processing from the command line.
+- Demonstrate how to automate QGIS tasks using Python coding and processing from the command line.
 - Demonstrate how to monitor CPU and memory usage.

 ::::::::::::::::::::::::::::::::::::::::::::::::